Talking about the weather is a sure sign of:

 I loath exercise until I actually do it, and then I wonder why I didn't get moving sooner.
 When you're feeling low the pit of lethary is deep, so you gotta start small.
 Get off the couch, then out of the house, then take a walk around the block.
 Fresh air is invigorating, no matter the weather.
 And that first jolt is usually enough to make you want more.

 Start easy.
 One page.
 One line, even.
 You're allowed to write junk.
 You're allowed to babble.
 This is just for you.
 Keep the pen moving.
 Keep your mind open.
 Just write.
-Like moving your body, moving the pen across that page reinforces that you can.
+Like moving your body, moving the pen across the page reinforces that you can.
 Keep on.
-Write on.
 As Naomi Shihab Nye says, "No one feels worse after writing."

 Get a Chia